ShenaeA/725-sftp/README.md

 ```

 ## DONE Command
 The DONE command communicates to the server that the client wants to close the connection.
-The socket is then closed on both the client and server sides respoctively, and the respective thread on the server side ends.
+The socket is then closed on both the client and server sides respectively, and the respective thread on the server side ends.

 Format: DONE